How to test encoder stability

 • Dota 2

-FurMark and Dota 2 are games that a very good at pushing the graphics card.
-Dota 2 has provoked hardware and driver issues that other stress tests haven’t been able to.
-Thanks to the replay function in Data 2 you donate have to play the game yourself.
+FurMark and Dota 2 (which is a game) serve to stress-test the graphics card.
+Dota 2 has been shown to cause hardware errors and driver issues on graphics cards that FurMark and other stress tests have not been able to detect.
+It is possible to set up a replay so you don't have to play the game yourself.

-Make sure to test in the relevant encoder software
+Also test in the relevant encoder software

-Copenhagen Streaming is ready to help you!
+Copenhagen Streaming is ready to help

 Prime95

-Prime95 can be downloaded from here:
+Prime95 can be downloaded here:

 http://www.mersenne.org/download/